 For both 4 and 6 March, the data set consists of measurements from seven ascents and descents over the MIZ northwest of Svalbard (T1-T7) and of five dropsondes (D1-D5).
 On both days, the aircraft profiles T1-T6 were performed between about 40 m height and an altitude of 500-1000 m, which was above the shallow ABL.
 For these flight legs, the lower limits of the profiles were mostly determined by the low-level cloud conditions over sea ice.
-The remaining flight legs T7 represent ascents performed up to almost 3000 m.
-For 7 March, measurements are available only from one ascent over the sea ice edge (T1) and from three dropsondes (D1-D3).
+The remaining flight legs, abbreviated by T7 for both days, represent ascents performed up to almost 3000 m.
+For 7 March, measurements are only available from one ascent over the sea ice edge (T1) and from three dropsondes (D1-D3).
 For 26 March, only dropsonde measurements are included (D1-D9).

-All dropsondes were released mainly over the open ocean region between the sea ice edge and a few 100 km downwind.
-Only three sondes were used north of the sea ice edge and thus over the sea ice covered region (D1 from 4 March as well as D1 and D2 from 26 March).
+The dropsondes were mainly released over the open-ocean region between the sea ice edge and a few hundred kilometres downwind.
+Only three sondes were used north of the sea ice edge and, thus, over the sea-ice-covered region (D1 from 4 March as well as D1 and D2 from 26 March).
 On 4, 6, and 7 March, the ascents, descents, and dropsonde measurements were performed along a certain meridian.
-The meridional orientation of the flight patterns roughly corresponded with the main ABL flow direction in the MCAO as shown by the ABL-averaged winds at the dropsondes' positions (Fig. 1a-1c).
+The meridional orientation of the flight patterns roughly corresponded to the main ABL flow direction in the MCAO as shown by the ABL-averaged winds at the dropsondes' positions (Fig. 1a, b, c).
 The corresponding MODIS visible images (for 6 and 7 March) denote that the main orientation of the cloud streets agreed well with the ABL-averaged winds on 7 March.
 However, a small shift is shown for 6 March, which might be due to the 3 h time difference between the satellite image and the dropsonde measurements (Fig. 1b).
-The MCAO observed on 26 March originated over the Whaler's Bay Polynya so that the dropsonde measurements were performed along the main MCAO orientation from northeast to southwest (Fig. 1d).
+The MCAO observed on 26 March originated over the Whaler's Bay polynya so that the dropsonde measurements were performed along the main MCAO orientation from northeast to southwest (Fig. 1d).